oerdnj/dp2025/main.typ

   )
 )

-As expected, there are difference between the baseline and SQISign-I latencies.
+As expected, there are difference between the baseline and SQIsign-I latencies.
 In the Cold Cache (@sqisign-all-groups-latency-since_0-until_300) scenario, the percentage of the DNS queries with matching DNS answer under $1$ millisecond drop from the $10% - 20%$ range to sharp $20%$ range, and the percentage of the DNS queries that received answer under 2 seconds drops from the $1% - 2%$ range to close to $3%$ range.
 That's close to $2000$ DNS queries that the DNS resolver was not able to successfully provide an answer in time for DNS client to not time-out and retry.

 The Hot Cache (@sqisign-all-groups-latency-since_300-until_600) scenario also shows a significant drop in the percentage of the answered DNS queries.
-There is $0.5%$ drop in the number of the DNS queries answered under $1$ millisecond, and there's $0.2%$ difference between the baseline and SQISign-I latencies for answered DNS queries under 2 seconds.
+There is $0.5%$ drop in the number of the DNS queries answered under $1$ millisecond, and there's $0.2%$ difference between the baseline and SQIsign-I latencies for answered DNS queries under 2 seconds.

 #figure(
   caption: [SQIsign-I Memory and CPU Usage],